cissa-unimelb/constitution/constitution.md

 1. Elected executive members, who shall be University of Melbourne students, consisting of:

-	1. the President, who shall be in their second or later year and should have past committee experience;
+	1. the President, who shall be in their second or later year and should have past committee or team officer experience;

-	2. the Vice-President, who shall be in their second or later year and should have past committee experience;
+	2. the Vice President, who shall be in their second or later year and should have past committee or team officer experience;

 	3. the Secretary, who shall be in their second or later year;